| You

 response rates in metastatic disease, thats where I would

+be starting.
 The issue of patient age does sway clinicians into treatment, and

 some might say overtreatment.
 We tend to treat more aggressively